Deep symbolic regression for physics guided by units constraints: toward the automated discovery of physical laws: Astrophysical case studies

 The next case study we examine is the Hubble Diagram of supernovae type Ia, namely the change in the observed luminosity of these important standard candles as a function of redshift $z$.
 This is one of the major pieces of evidence that indicates that the Universe is experiencing an accelerating expansion, and it is also one of the observational pillars underlying $\Lambda$ Cold Dark Matter ($\Lambda$CDM) cosmology in which Dark Energy dominates the energy-density budget of the Universe.

 We will use the so-called {\it Pantheon} state-of-the-art compilation dataset \citep{Scolnic2018}, shown in Figure~\ref{fig:Hubble_Diagram}.
-We follow an almost identical methodology as \citet{Exhaustive_SR}, to find the Hubble parameter $H(z)$ from the measured supernova magnitude and redshift pairs.
+We use a similar calibration and follow an almost identical methodology as \citet{Exhaustive_SR}, to find the Hubble parameter $H(z)$ from the measured supernova magnitude and redshift pairs.
 Following \citet{Exhaustive_SR}, we use the auxiliary function

 which for $\Lambda$CDM in a flat Universe with negligible radiation pressure is